Culture and the Arts Reward and Promotion Act

 5. promoting and developing the creation and broadcast of films, music, and audiovisual culture;

-6. researching, promoting, realizing, and developing multi-intelligence culture;
+6. researching, promoting, practicing, and developing multi-intelligence culture;

 7. passing on and promoting community-building as well as local wisdom, knowledge, and culture;